 - Evaluate participant feedback of faculty-led programs to ensure adherence to UNL expectations (as defined by set criteria) and make recommendations to the EAAC and AVC/SIO, as necessary;

-- Counsel Director of Education Abroad and AVC/SIO for International Engagement and Strategies on student appeals (on rare occasions);
+- Counsel Director of Education Abroad and AVC/SIO for Global Affairs on student appeals (on rare occasions);

 - Conduct review and recommend the appropriate and equitable awarding of scholarships administered by the EAO (to be conducted by EAAC sub-committee).